jessxwu/jessxwu.github.io/_posts/2020-06-22-pixies-poem.md

 ---
 layout: post
 title: Pixie
 excerpt: A little poem about the Pixies.
 They used to be my favourite band.
 If you're a huge Pixies fan, you'll see it's littered with tons of references, stylistically, lyrically, maybe about them selling out... etcetera.
 I think I threw in a Smiths and Kyuss reference in too, just to round out some of my favourite bands.
 It's written in a style I don't typically adopt - silly and with inconsistent rhyme.
 I do typically write poetry but don’t incorporate rhyme this way.
 Non-edited.
-I wrote this, compelled by a Pixies playing in the background when I had no idea what to do with this prompt.
+I wrote this, compelled by a Pixies song playing in the background when I had no idea what to do with this prompt.
 categories: [creative writing]
 comments: true
 tags: sessionswithstu poem music